CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 ## Clean Up Orphaned Simulations

-Occasionally, errors occur when you use Vagrant or when you delete files from a project that is in use.
+Errors sometimes occur when you use Vagrant or when you delete files from a project that is in use.

 To clean up stuck or orphaned libvirt simultations: